 May 15, 2019

-Alumni Spotlight: Ed Harrington Emphasizes Empathetic Leadership
+Leader-in-Residence: Ed Harrington Emphasizes Empathetic Leadership

 The Tepper School of Business has introduced a “Leader-in-Residence” program to support the school’s strategic goals of educating and preparing individuals to be creative problem solvers, analytical thinkers, value creators, ethical decision-makers, and transformative leaders.
 As part of the initiative, Ed Harrington (MBA 2000), CFO of Genentech, participated in the first Leader-in-Residence Day at the Tepper School on Oct.
 8.